nsubordin81/educational-python-variants/Research.md

 There is an appetite for Python in the scientific community because it is a fully featured language that is easy to work with, you can get something up and running quickly and iteratively with it.
 As a result, the community using Python for scientific applications have made a lot of efforts towards making Python run faster either by overcoming its limitations or extending it with new libraries that are highly optimized for the types of operations that are typically performed.
-There is a suite of packages like SciPy, Numpy, and Pandas, that rely on optimized math libraries like Linear Algebra Package (LAPACK) and Basic Linear Algebra Subprograms (BLAS), and also do things like suspending the Global Interpreter lock to perform parallel operations: https://developer.ibm.com/languages/Python/articles/ba-accelerate-Python/
+There is a suite of packages like SciPy, Numpy, and Pandas, that rely on optimized math libraries like Linear Algebra Package (LAPACK) and Basic Linear Algebra Subprograms (BLAS) (source at bottom), and also do things like suspending the Global Interpreter lock to perform parallel operations (source) and special indexing operations (source): https://developer.ibm.com/languages/Python/articles/ba-accelerate-Python/

 ### Newer Python Features For Concurrency and Parallelism

-Core cPython has also made additions to its concurrency support in the standard library in Python 3+ to give you asynchronous capabilities for operations like I/O and also the multiprocessor package that gets around the Global Interpreter Lock (GIL) by going up one level to spawn new processes and different CPU cores that each have their own GIL.
+Core CPython has also made additions to its concurrency support in the standard library in Python 3+ to give you asynchronous capabilities for operations like I/O and also the multiprocessor package that gets around the Global Interpreter Lock (GIL) by going up one level to spawn new processes and different CPU cores that each have their own GIL.

-## Why would you take the reimplementing Python or using Python variant approach over something that just works with cPython?
+## Why would you take the reimplementing Python or using Python variant approach over something that just works with CPython?

-### cPython just doesn't have the feature and you think it should
+### CPython just doesn't have the feature and you think it should

 Stackless Python and Pypy are both good examples of this.
 Stackless was and effort to create a Python language that would support continuations.
 Here's some interesting remarks around that: http://wiki.c2.com/?StacklessPython.